Michael Broggie: Author

 Broggie is the author or co-author of eight books—both Disney and non-Disney in subject matter.
 Walt Disney’s Railroad Story was awarded in 1998 with the Benjamin Franklin Gold Medal for Best Biography from the Publishers Marketing Association (PMA).

 In addition to his books, Broggie has authored and edited numerous articles for regional and national publications, and is currently doing research for his autobiography.
 Broggie is also the author of the official souvenir guide to the Ronald Reagan Presidential Library and Museum in Simi Valley, California.

 Personal life

 Broggie supports a variety of charitable and non-profit causes in Arizona.
 Broggie is a member of the Westlake Yacht Club, he was founder and initial CEO of The Nautical Foundation, a non-profit corporation that raises funds to promote the values and opportunities of youth and competitive sailing.
 He is also co-founder and past president of the Prescott Police Foundation.
 He and Sharon served eight years as volunteers in the Prescott Police Department's unit of Citizens on Patrol (COP).
 He was appointed to three terms on the appeals board of the Prescott Fire Department, the last term as chairman ended in 2020.
+Broggie was appointed as a board member of the City of Prescott Charter Review Committee by Mayor Cathey Rusing in 2026.